-A film based on a board game might not be the nuttiest concept in Hollywood but it did give us a true cult classic in the form of this somewhat experimental picture.
+A film based on a board game might not be the nuttiest concept in Hollywood but it did give us a truly cult classic in the form of this somewhat experimental picture.
 Benjamin Cox does the old 'good cop, bad cop' routine.

-You'd think after two movies, they'd learn not to go back but here we are again!
-Benjamin Cox digs deep into this less heralded third trip back to Dinosaur Island and realises there isn't much more than old bones left.
+You'd think after two movies they'd learn not to go back but here we are again!
+Benjamin Cox digs deep into this less-heralded third trip back to Dinosaur Island and realises there isn't much more than old bones left.

 Widely considered one of the better films of his career, Elvis struck gold with the natural pairing of The King and Sin City.
 But there is also genuine chemistry with his leading lady, as Benjamin Cox discovers.